pi-base/data/theorems/I000196 - (locally-compact-+-t_2)-=>-čech-complete.md

   - t_2: true
 then:
   čech-complete: true
+refs:
+  - mr: MR1039321
+    name: General Topology (Engelking, 1989)
 ---
-Any locally compact hausdorff space is an open subset in each hausdorff complexification.
+Theorem 3.3.9 of {{mr:MR1039321}} asserts that any locally compact Hausdorff space is an open subset of any Hausdorff compactification.